CReWMaN Seminar Series

 Date: Feb 19, 2021

 Abstract: From Alexa and Google Assistant to self-driving vehicles and Cyborg technologies, deep learning is rapidly advancing and transforming the way we work and live.
 The technology is becoming prevalent and pervasive, infusing a deeper intelligence into the applications that touch people's everyday lives.
-While deep learning is embraced as important tools for efficiency and productivity, it is becoming an increasingly attractive target for cybercriminals.
-Wanton proliferation of deep learning technologies and applications could open vulnerabilities and enable new forms of cyberattacks.
+While deep learning is embraced as important tools for efficiency and productivity, it is becoming an increasingly attractive target for cyber criminals.
+Wanton proliferation of deep learning technologies and applications could open vulnerabilities and enable new forms of cyber attacks.
 For instance, a wide-range of neural network models are vulnerable to adversarial examples, evasion attacks, poisoning attacks, backdoor attacks, and the stealing of machine learning data and models.
 The consequences of such attacks can be severe or even life-threatening.
 At the same time, while Internet-based deep learning services have been offered to support a variety of smart applications, such services come with a cost of privacy because users have to upload their private information to the cloud.
 This talk will discuss recent research at the intersection between machine learning and security/privacy, including new problems, solutions and future development of this field.

 Bio: Hongyi Wu is a Batten Chair Professor and Director of the School of Cybersecurity at Old Dominion University (ODU).
 He is also a Professor in Department of Electrical and Computer Engineering and holds joint appointment in Department of Computer Science.
 Before joining ODU, he was an Alfred and Helen Lamson Professor at the Center for Advanced Computer Studies (CACS), University of Louisiana at Lafayette (UL Lafayette).
 He received the B.S. degree in scientific instruments from Zhejiang University, Hangzhou, China, in 1996, and the M.S. degree in electrical engineering and Ph.D. degree in computer science from the State University of New York (SUNY) at Buffalo in 2000 and 2002, respectively.
 His research focuses on networked and intelligent cyber-physical systems for security, safety, and emergency management applications.
 He chaired several conferences such as IEEE INFOCOM 2020 and IEEE WOWMOM 2021 and served on the editorial board of several journals including IEEE Transactions on Mobile Computing, IEEE Transactions on Parallel and Distributed Systems and IEEE Internet of Things Journal.
 He received NSF CAREER Award in 2004, UL Lafayette Distinguished Professor Award in 2011, and IEEE Percom Mark Weiser Best Paper Award in 2018.
 He is a Fellow of IEEE.